A historical town, Linlithgow perfectly blends old and new offering visitors an array of wonderful sights, events and

 Take a trip back in time and walk the trail of the Battle of Linlithgow Bridge.

-Meet Beecraigs Red Deer herd & Highland Cattle fold, seen from the Sutherland Way & viewing platform.
+Beecraigs Red Deer herd, Highland Cattle fold & sheep breeds including the Hebridean can be seen from the Sutherland Way & viewing platform.

 Wide range of activities within 370 hectares (913 acres), near historic Linlithgow.
 Open throughout the year, free entry.